aaron-grau/curic/react/projects/pokedex/README.md

 `./frontend/pokedex.jsx` to exist.
 Make the `frontend` folder in the root of your project and add a file called `pokedex.jsx`.
 This is going to be the starting point for the rest of your app.
-Make sure to import both the `'react'` and `'react-dom'` packages, and then add an event listener for the `DOMContentLoaded` event.
-This event will be fired once the static root page is fully loaded.
+Make sure to import both the `'react'` and `'react-dom'` packages, and then add an event listener for `DOMContentLoaded`.
 In the callback to this listener, try rendering a simple stateless functional React component to test out everything you've written so far.
 Don't forget to run `webpack --watch` to generate your `app/assets/javascripts/bundle.js`.

 Next, add more structure to your `frontend` directory.
 You should have folders for actions, components, reducers, store, middleware and util.